 Here are our top 10 tips for an environmentally-friendly yuletide:

 1. Buy organic food.
-In particular, make the effort to source an organic turkey - so you can be sure the centrepiece of your meal has had high standards of animal welfare.
+In particular, make the effort to source an organic centrepiece - so you can be sure the highlight of your Christmas meal is the best it can be.
 Choosing organic is an easy way for you and your family to avoid additives and preservatives and reduce your exposure to pesticides.
 Organic is always free range and has the highest standards of animal welfare.
 When you eat and share organic food, you can virtually taste the happiness!
 You can find many organic food and drink options on the Soil Association Christmas Marketplace.
+And if you're looking for recipe inspiration, we've can help.

 2. Cook once, eat twice.
 Recent figures suggest the UK chucks out the equivalent of two million turkeys, five million Christmas puddings and a truly shocking 74 million mince pies.
 Reduce your food waste by carefully planning what you buy, using leftovers and freezing table scraps.